KauzClay/docs-tap/integrations/nsx-alb-tap-integration.hbs.md

 - `wlN-SEG` as the `ServiceEngineGroup` name
 - `wlN-adc` as the `AKODeploymentConfig` file name

-This topic mentions only one workload cluster, but the steps can be repeated as necessary for other clusters.
+This topic mentions only one workload cluster, but you can repeat the steps as necessary for other clusters.

 1. Create a `ServiceEngineGroup` named `wl0-SEG`.
 For instructions, see the